Negeri Sembilan State Legislative Assembly: Role

 The Negeri Sembilan State Legislative Assembly's main function is to enact laws that apply in the state.
 The Speaker presides over proceedings in the Assembly.

 The Yang di-Pertuan Besar of Negeri Sembilan, as head of state, opens each session of the State Assembly.
 During the first sitting of each legislative session, he is joined by the four Undangs of Negeri Sembilan and the Tunku Besar of Tampin, the very people who elected him.

 The leader of the majority party of coalition in the Assembly assumes the role of Menteri Besar.
 He appoints members of the State Executive Council, the executive branch of the Negeri Sembilan government.

 Election pendulum

-The 2023 Negeri Sembilan state election witnessed 31 governmental seats and 5 non-governmental seats filled the Negeri Sembilan State Legislative Assembly.
-The government side has 17 safe seats and 1 fairly safe seat, while the non-government side has 2 fairly safe seats.
+The 2026 Negeri Sembilan state election witnessed 25 governmental seats and 11 non-governmental seats filled the Negeri Sembilan State Legislative Assembly.
+The government side has 17 safe seats and 4 fairly safe seat, while the non-government side has 6 safe seats and 3 fairly safe seat.